 Market Submissions: Refers to the ADER-related XML submissions that the QSE submits to and receives from ERCOT.

-ADER telemetry must meet the following requirements:
+ADER telemetry for ADERs opting to register as ALRs or as NCLRs must meet the following requirements:

-ADERs are considered ALRs for the purposes of this Pilot Project and must therefore comply with ALR metering and telemetry requirements.
+ADERs opting to register as ALRs are considered ALRs for the purposes of this Pilot Project and must therefore comply with ALR metering and telemetry requirements.

+ADERs opting to register as NCLRs are considered NCLRs for the purposes of this Pilot Project and must therefore comply with NCLR metering and telemetry requirements.

 A QSE representing an ADER must send Resource-level Real-Time telemetry to ERCOT every two seconds in accordance with Protocol Section 6.5.5.2, Operational Data Requirements; Nodal Operating Guide, Section 7, Telemetry and Communication, and the ERCOT Nodal ICCP Communication Handbook available on the ERCOT website.
 Telemetered data points are specific to the service being provided and are listed in detail in Protocol Section 6.5.5.2(5).